Per Bergersen

-Per Natrud Bergersen (1 October 1960 – 28 June 1990) was a musician from Røros, Norway.
+Per Natrud Bergersen (1 October 1960 – 28 June 1990) was a musician from Røros Municipality, Norway.
 He was killed by a friend in 1990, when 29 years old, with a shotgun.
 According to news reports the friend said that he did this at Bergersen's request, as he wanted help committing suicide.

 Life

 Bergersen was born in Australia.
 His parents later divorced, with his father, the metallurgist Olav Bergersen, remaining in Australia while his mother, Ingrid Natrud, returned to Røros with her son.
 She died when he was 13 and he lived with a friend of hers, Reidun Roland.
 At 16 he began training as a car mechanic and moved to Fastevollen, outside Rorøs.
-After he turned 18 he moved to a children's home and lived off his inheritance from his mother, which included several paintings by Christian Krohg.
+After he turned 18 he moved back to his childhood home and lived off his inheritance from his mother, which included several paintings by Christian Krohg.
 He taught himself the guitar and started writing songs while living at Fastevollen; in 1983–84 he studied music at Skjeberg Folk High School in Sarpsborg.